 Woman Made Gallery is a tax-exempt, not-for-profit organization founded in 1992.
 Its goal is to support women in the arts by providing opportunities, awareness and advocacy.
 It specifically accomplishes this through exhibitions which raise public awareness and recognition of women's cultural contributions.

-From 1992 through March 2013 WMG has hosted 322 exhibitions, made up of 174 group shows, 109 invitational/solo shows, 40 Artisan Gallery exhibitions, and eleven off-site shows.
-More than 7,300 women artists have exhibited their work since WMG was established.
+From 1992 through 2014 WMG has hosted 378 exhibitions, made up of 190 group shows, 136 invitational/solo shows, 40 Artisan Gallery exhibitions, and eleven off-site shows.
+More than 7,500 women artists have exhibited their work since WMG was established.
+WMG has consistently supported and cultivated the diverse contributions of women artists through high quality exhibitions, educational programs, and community outreach, providing a vehicle to achieve artistic and economic equality for women in the arts.

 Woman Made Gallery's vision is to ensure the equal placement of women's art in the world.